 Deadlines & Notifications:

-The deadline for all Summer of Hope events is 11th March 2021; successful proposers will be notified by 19th March 2021.
+The deadline for all Summer of Hope events was 11th March 2021.

-The deadline for proposals to become a MASI Fellow is 4th May 2021; successful proposers will be notified by end of June 2021.
+The deadline for proposals to become a MASI Fellow was 4th May 2021.

 The deadline for all other proposals is 8th June 2021; successful proposers will be notified by 15th July 2021 and funding allocated from August 2021 onwards.